WDXB

 WDXB (102.5 FM) is a country music formatted radio station licensed to Pelham, Alabama, and serving the Birmingham metropolitan area and north-central Alabama.
-The radio studios and offices are at Beacon Ridge Tower in Birmingham (near Red Mountain).
+The radio studios and offices are on First Avenue South in Birmingham near Interstate 65.
 The station calls itself "102.5 The Bull" and is owned by San Antonio–based iHeartMedia.

 WDXB has an effective radiated power (ERP) of 90,000 watts.
 The transmitter is in Red Mountain Park in Southwest Birmingham, off Venice Road.
 WDXB broadcasts using HD Radio technology.
 The HD-2 digital subchannel carries iHeart's Black Information Network which is fed by 225 watt FM translator W224CK at 92.7 MHz in Vestavia Hills.

 Programming

 Weekdays: Granger Smith is on from 12-5am.
 The Spencer Graves Show with Megan Terry is on 5-10am.
 Billy Greenwood is from 10am-2pm.
 Dino is from 2-4pm.
 Madison is from 4-7pm The Bobby Bones Show is on from 7pm-12am.